 I also did not get accepted to Graduate School.
 After receiving the last letter of denial, I remember laying on my bed crying like a baby.
-I was distraught, and I cried myself to sleep that night and many nights.
+I was distraught, and I cried myself to sleep for many nights.
 I was upset with God because I felt like God had forsaken me.
-Besides the many things I was going through at the time.
+Besides the many things, I was going through at the time.
 It felt like nothing good was happening in my life.
 I had stepped out in faith, and my faith had failed me.
 I remember asking God “am I not believing hard enough?”
 It was one of the toughest seasons I’ve had to face as a believer.
 Looking back, I can call it “a season of disappointments, ” and it lasted for three years.
-And during that season God was silent in my life.
+And during this season God was silent in my life.
 He was there, but He was silent.
-That season drew me closer to God more than anything.
-I had to rely on Him to provide for me and strength.
+It drew me closer to God more than anything.
+I had to rely on Him to provide for me and to strengthen me as well.

-During that season of disappointments, I found myself in a very dark place.
+I found myself in a dark place.
 I was very depressed and sad.
 I could barely get out of bed on some days.
 I didn’t realize God was testing my faith.
-That is the reason He was silent.
+Hence the silence.
 He wanted to see if I didn’t get my way, “would I still trust him?”
 If I couldn’t hear from Him “would I still stand on the promises of God?”
 God also needed to know “did I really want it?”
 After receiving the denials, I could have easily said you know what I’m not going through this again.
 I could have given up.
 But this is what I desired at the time.
-My friends, It’s one thing to have faith, but to have faith after being disappointed time and time again in your pursuit of what you desire in life.
+My friend, It’s one thing to have faith, but to have faith after being disappointed time and time again in your pursuit of what you desire in life.
 That is what you call mountain moving faith.
-Your faith moved that problem.
-Becuase you did not give up, your problem gave up.
+Your faith moved the problem.
+Because you did not give up, your problem gave up.
 Our faith can wear out any situation we face in life.

 1. Remain Steadfast in faith.

 2. Find a scripture to stand on that relates to your situation.
 Meditate on it day and night.
-That when the enemy come to bombard your thoughts with doubts use it.
+When the enemy comes to bombard your thoughts with doubts use it.